B Minor Chord on Guitar: History, Chord Shapes, Minor Scale, Songs in the Key of B Minor

 Once again, here are the chords in the key of B Minor: B Minor, C# diminished, D major, E minor, F# minor, G major, and A major.
 But don’t think you can just jumble all of these together and make it sound like music; chords have to come in an order that’s pleasing to the ear, which is why we have chord progressions.

 Most of the songs you hear are composed of combinations of the chord progressions listed below.
-As you play them and get used to their sound, you’ll probably recognise them.
+As you play them and get used to their sound, you’ll probably recognize them.

 Note: By far the most common chord progression for folk, classical, jazz standards, country, and pop songs is loosely based on this progression: I, IV, V, I (that is, on the first, fourth, and fifth chords in each key).
-In the key of B Minor this becomes B minor, E minor, and F# minor (or F# minor 7).
+In the key of B Minor this becomes the Bm guitar chord, E minor guitar chord, and F# minor guitar chord (or F# minor 7).
 Try right now playing these chords in this order:

 B minor—E minor—F# minor (or F# minor 7)—B minor.